Make a silver ring - workshop in West Wales

 Rose of Rose Wood Jewellery runs enjoyable silversmithing courses in the charming and cosy “Y Gweithdy Bach” or The Little Workshop, in Drefach Felindre, Carmarthenshire.
-Kate and Angharad of CraftCourses went along for a morning’s silversmithing.
+Kate Dewmartin of CraftCourses went along for a morning’s silversmithing with friend and candle maker Angharad.

 On arrival, Rose made us coffee and then we got straight into finger measurements and designs for our rings.
 Angharad and I are complete beginner to silversmithing, though I did have a small bead and safety pin jewellery business ("Terrapins") as a teenager.
 Angharad was keen to make a sterling silver ring for her daughter’s upcoming 18th birthday and I was intrigued by the oak leaf design as well as the celtic stamp, which would go nicely with my Welsh gold wedding ring.